-At Cox Communications, our goal is to provide the most value to all of our customers.
-The mix of networks that we select is based on the following factors: cost, viewership, network packages and network bundling.
+Our goal is to provide the most value to all of our customers.
+The mix of Networks that we select is based on the following factors: cost, viewership, network packages and network bundling.

-The signals for every local broadcast station are available free over-the-air.
-Digital TVs and TVs equipped with a broadcast converter box can tune directly to these signals when paired with an inexpensive antenna.
-Additionally, most stations also make their local newscasts available on their own websites; if they are affiliated with a major broadcast network such as ABC, CBS, FOX or NBC, those networks typically make most series available free online, often with little delay.
+Every local station is available free over-the-air.
+Digital TVs, or TVs equipped with a broadcast converter box, can tune directly to these signals when paired with an inexpensive antenna.
+Most stations also stream their local newscasts on their sites.
+And if they are affiliated with a major Network such as ABC, CBS, FOX or NBC, most series are available free online, often with little delay.

 We will provide you with other ways to watch your favorite shows if there’s a blackout.
 And most shows will be available to catch up OnDemand once the Network has been returned to your lineup.

 Network blackouts are usually temporary and are created by the Network trying to pressure us to pay more.

 When a Network is removed from our lineup, it’s usually because it’s not watched by a lot of people or the Network is demanding too much money for the number of people watching it.

 We’d like you to stay because most blackouts are over quickly.
 Also, blackouts don’t only affect us, they affect every provider.
 In 2019, there were more than 400 stations that pulled their signal from customers, so even if you switch you’ll likely still face blackouts.